A glimpse at what we do

 ICCM partnered with Lake of Stars to make it the cleanest festival yet!
 In the 5 days leading up to the festival, we conducted a community waste training program.
 With the help of the community group, and Mr Boda, a teacher from the Primary School, we built a recycling point out of recycled materials allowing the community to separate their waste so it can be recycled effectively and made into waste innovations.
 Finally, we held a community beach cleanup to introduce the new community waste ambassadors!

 Partnering with Waste Aid, Funded by Corra Foundation

-This 6 month study focuses on finding the best ways to build the capability of waste managers / champions in local communities, ensuring they reflect national strategies and policies.
-The report will identify groups, individuals, organisations, and private waste operators who are turning waste into commercial opportunity / income in both rural and urban areas.
-Its aim is to create a knowledge and information-sharing base within the waste sector resulting in more holistic waste management systems in the future.
+We have completed our study on finding the best ways to build the capability of waste managers / champions in local communities, ensuring they reflect national strategies and policies.
+The report provides four recommendations with an aim to promote more holistic waste management systems in the future.

 CHINSAPO WASTE MANAGEMENT

 Partnering with Waste Aid, Funded by Souter Fund UK